-The Towers Watson "Total Sample" executive database of companies reflected in this Annex A was used to benchmark Named Executive Officers' 2011 total compensation.
+The Towers Watson "Total Sample" executive database of companies reflected in this Annex A was used to benchmark Named Executive Officers' 2012 total compensation.
 In cases where sub-categories of this database provided more comparable roles and responsibilities against which to benchmark, those more comparable sectors were used.
-Mr. Kennedy's total compensation was benchmarked against the Total Sample database; Messrs.
-Ennis', Kretzman's and Berns' compensation was benchmarked against the Towers Watson executive database sector of \$1 - \$3 billion revenue companies; Mr. Elshaw's total compensation was benchmarked against the Towers Watson executive database of \$800 million - \$2 billion revenue groups (e.g., multiple profit centers or business units) within the Total Sample.
+Given the nature of Mr. Kennedy's role at the Company, which is not a full-time position, there is very little comparable data available for 2012.
+Messrs.
+Ennis', Berns' and Kretzman's compensation was benchmarked against the Towers Watson executive database sector of \$1 - \$3 billion revenue companies; Mr. Elshaw's total compensation was benchmarked against the Towers Watson executive database of \$800 million - \$2 billion revenue groups (e.g., multiple profit centers or business units) within the Total Sample.